ShykulaD/sams-club-erie-fuel-price/README.md

-# This repository for pet project (mostly for running on Jenkins CI/CD).
+# This repository for pet project (mostly for running on Jenkins CI/CD (upd: for GitHub actions)).
 Parsing unleaded gas price from local Erie,PA Sam's club gas station.

 *Project structure:*